What It Means to Be a Teacher of God

 So if we have an experience of this power and then feel that we are going back to trusting in our own petty strength, it would reflect a choice not to have the Love of God.
 It is extremely helpful, when we find ourselves tempted to be upset, angry, guilty, anxious, fearful, furious, sick, or whatever, to realize at that point we have devalued the Love of God and basically have said, "I don't want this."
 We have traded God's gift for the gift of the ego.
 This will manifest itself in our anger, guilt, fear, etc.—there are no exceptions to that.
 It is impossible to have a thought, an emotion, or a reaction that is not what we have chosen.
 Impossible, because no mind has the power to do anything to us, no body has the power to affect us in any way—unless we give that mind or that body the power.
 And that is the problem.

 If I am upset, it is because I gave you my peace.
 Now most of the things that upset us are relatively trivial.
 If we could see that and then say, for example, "You know, I gave my peace of God away to this ten-year old kid who got me upset.
-The peace of God I gave away!
+That was the peace of God I gave away!
 I turned it over to him."
 That is nonsensical, but that is what we do.
 Or I am driving along the highway, blissfully sitting with God and feeling His Love, and all of a sudden I get annoyed at another driver.
 I have given up my experience of peace and love to that driver.
 Now if I could be really clear about what I have chosen to do, then it would be very difficult to justify blaming all the things in this world that I have held responsible for making me upset.

 In a sense, we could boil the whole Course in Miracles down to just that teaching.
 We would do very, very well if we really understood that anytime we are upset, it is because we deliberately and resolutely—even though we may not be aware of it—made a decision that we no longer value God's Love and peace.
 We place more value on being angry or sick or anxious.
 But because we chose the ego, we can just as easily change our minds back again.
 And so that is the meaning of "Who would attempt to fly with the tiny wings of a sparrow when the mighty power of an eagle has been given him?"